MrGoudam/ComputerVision_Algorithms/Detection/featureDescription/README.md

 ### Disadvantages
 + Patented SIFT and SURF descriptors;
-+ The algorithm is complex.
++ The algorithm is complex;
++ Not resistant to noise

 ### Implementation flaws
 It is not always possible to correctly create an object frame.